-The capital of Tripura, Agartala, borders Bangladesh on the banks of the Haora river.
-Infact, you will land a hundred metres barely from the international border.
+The capital of Tripura, Agartala, borders Bangladesh on the banks of the Haora River.
+In fact, you will land a hundred metres barely from the international border.
 But it isn't just its geography that is interesting—Agartala also has a history worth reckoning with.
-Some records state that the city has been habituated since 1900 BC and even today, has vestiges of its glorious past through palaces, temples and shrines.
-The long list of things to do in Agartala includes sampling this rich history and its local food, some of which has a distinct Bengali influence.
+Some records state that the city has been habituated since 1900 BC and, even today, has vestiges of its glorious past through palaces, temples and shrines.
+The long list of things to do in Agartala includes sampling this rich history and its local food, some of which have a distinct Bengali influence.

 On your visit to Agartala, do remember to treat your taste buds to traditional Tripuri cuisine - Mui Borok.